A conjectural extension of the Kazhdan-Lusztig equivalence: Modules over the Kac-Moody algebra: recollections

 The composite functor

 canonically lifts to a functor

 Moreover, the above functor \eqref{e:BRST functor} has a structure of functor between categories acted on by $B(\CO)$.

-\begin{rem} A remarkable feature of the extension \eqref{e:Tate} is that it \emph{does} not admit a canonical slitting as vector spaces.
+\begin{rem} A remarkable feature of the extension \eqref{e:Tate} is that it \emph{does} not admit a canonical splitting as vector spaces.
 In fact, it does not admit a splitting which is $\on{Aut}(\CO)$-invariant. \end{rem}

 \sssec{}

 Since \eqref{e:Tate} is a central extension of the abelian Lie algebra $\ft(\CK)$, it corresponds to a skew symmetric form on $\ft(\CK)$.
 It is shown in \cite[Sect.
 2.8.17]{BD} that this form equals the usual Kac-Moody cocycle corresponding to the symmetric bilinear form on $\ft$ equal to